bjoydeep/architecture/hyperfleet/components/management-cluster-reconciler.md

 ## Security

 ### Access Control
-- **Service Account**: Dedicated Kubernetes ServiceAccount with minimal required permissions
+- **Service Account**: Dedicated Kubernetes ServiceAccount with minimal required permissions for Management Cluster Reconciler
-- **RBAC**: Least-privilege access to ACM APIs, Tekton resources, and observability data
-- **API Authentication**: Secure authentication for CLM-Broker requests and external integrations
+- **API Authentication**: Secure authentication for CLM requests and external integrations
 - **Network Policies**: Restrict network access to required services only

-### Data Protection
-- **State Encryption**: Persistent volume encryption at rest for historical data and predictions
-- **Transit Security**: TLS encryption for all API communications and data collection
-- **Secrets Management**: Kubernetes secrets to be rotated regularly
-- **Audit Logging**: Complete audit trail of provisioning decisions and capacity changes

 ### Threat Mitigation
 - **Identity Validation**: Do we implement SPIRE/SPIFFE ?
-- **Rate Limiting**: Protect against DoS attacks on provisioning and placement APIs
+- **Rate Limiting**: Protect against DoS attacks on placement APIs
-- **Privilege Isolation**: Agent runs with non-root user and minimal container privileges
-- **Supply Chain**: Signed container images and dependency vulnerability scanning

 ## Resiliency

 ### High Availability
 - **Multi-Replica Deployment**: Run multiple agent instances with simple leader election.
-- **Persistent Storage**: Replicated persistent volumes for state data across availability zones.
-Not an issue for Phase 0.
-- **Graceful Degradation**: Fallback to conservative thresholds when advanced features fail
 - **Health Checks**: Comprehensive liveness and readiness probes for automatic recovery

 ### Fault Tolerance
 - **Circuit Breakers**: Prevent cascade failures when external dependencies are unavailable
-- **Retry Logic**: Exponential backoff for transient failures in provisioning and data collection
+- **Retry Logic**: Exponential backoff for transient failures in lifecyle and data collection
 - **Timeout Handling**: Configurable timeouts for all external service calls
-- **Dead Letter Queues**: Capture and analyze failed provisioning requests for debugging

-### Disaster Recovery
-- **State Backup**: Regular backups of historical data and configuration to object storage
-- **Cross-Region Failover**: Ability to failover agent operations to backup regions
-- **Configuration as Code**: All agent configuration stored in version control for rapid rebuilds
-- **Recovery Testing**: Regular disaster recovery drills and failover validation
+- **Recovery from Pod Failures**: When the Reconciler initializes, it will always check with the Tekton pipeline to see the states of Management cluster lifecyle jobs.

 ### Monitoring and Alerting
-- **Operational Metrics**: Agent health, prediction accuracy, provisioning success rates
+- **Operational Metrics**: Agent health, prediction accuracy
 - **Performance Monitoring**: Response times, resource utilization, and capacity trends
 - **Alert Generation**: Integration with existing incident management and paging systems